koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 ## This show has everything

 I wrote almost the entirety of my 20s.
-From September 2012 up until now.
+From September 2012 until now.
 I will continue writing.
 Toto from Cinema Paradiso might say that this tape is a perfect pilot for a TV show instead of a single movie!
 Why limiting to a long feature film when you can have: